 The Centre for Policy Research (CPR) has been one of India’s leading public policy think tanks since 1973.
-The Centre is a non-profit, independent institution dedicated to conducting research that contributes to a more robust public discourse about the structures and processes that shape life in India.
+The Centre is a non-profit, non-partisan independent institution dedicated to conducting research that contributes to the production of high quality scholarship, better policies, and a more robust public discourse about the structures and processes that shape life in India.

-CPR’s community of distinguished academics and practitioners represents views from many disciplines and across the political spectrum.
+CPR’s community of distinguished academics and practitioners drawn from different disciplines and professional backgrounds.
+The institution nurtures and supports scholarly excellence.
+However,the institution as such does not take a collective position on issues.
+CPR's scholars have complete autonomy to express their individual views.
 Senior faculty collaborate with more than 50 young professionals and academics at CPR and with partners around the globe to investigate topics critical to India’s future.